-You will sign the consent form at the end of this document authorising the Join Us register to access your Australian Institute of Health and Welfare (AIHW) and other electronic health record information.
+You can consent to data linkage at the point of registration.
+This will authorise the Join Us register to access your Australian Institute of Health and Welfare (AIHW) and other electronic health record information.

 Providing personal information to The Australian Institute of Health and Welfare (AIHW) will enable AIHW to release information from Australian Government health records held about you.
 The AIHW holds valuable data on a wide range of health and welfare topics, including expenditure, hospitals, disease, injury, mental health, ageing, and more.
 A full list of the data collected by AIHW can be found here.

 A copy of your consent form will be sent securely to AIHW and other providers who hold your health information according to their requirements.
 Transfer of a copy of your consent form will be done confidentially and only done to show the relevant agency that you have given us permission to access your information.

 The additional identifying personal detail (street address) collected when you agree to participate in the Join Us data linkage option will be held within our industry standard, password protected, encrypted database designed to meet the privacy and security requirements of commercial, government and not for profit segments.
 This is the same database in which the identifying personal details you provided at initial entry to Join Us are stored.